wangyoucao577/containers/docker/README.md

 - Enable `BuildKit`
 - retry `docker build + docker push` if any error occurs

+### 8. Using SSH to access private data in builds

+Sometimes we may want to access private data when `docker build` (i.e., in `Dockerfile`).
+For example, clone code from private `git` repo.
+The clone process requires credential(username/password or `ssh` private key) for authecation.
+There're ways can do it:
+  - pass password by `docker build --build-arg`, and `git clone -n https://${GIT_REPO_USERNAME}:${GIT_REPO_PASSWORD}@{repo-url}.git` in `Dockerfile`
+  - use `ADD/COPY` to copy ssh private key into `Dockerfile`, and clone via `ssh` in `Dockerfile`
+However, both of them have security issue and not recommended.
+Because the actual command is executed in plain inside docker.
+We'll see them if inspect the layers after building.
+Even most of time we'll use [Jenkins - Using credentials](https://www.jenkins.io/doc/book/using/using-credentials/) to store and transfer the data to `docker cli`, the `docker cli` still just gets that as arguments in plain, so from its perspective is not sensitive data.

+**Solution**:
+[Docker Buildkit, start from version 18.09](https://docs.docker.com/engine/reference/builder/#buildkit) provides new `--secret` and `--ssh` command line options that allow the user to pass secret information for building new images with a specified `Dockerfile`.
+Read more in [Build images with BuildKit - Using SSH to access private data in builds](https://docs.docker.com/develop/develop-images/build_enhancements/#using-ssh-to-access-private-data-in-builds) and [Build secrets and SSH forwarding in Docker 18.09](https://medium.com/@tonistiigi/build-secrets-and-ssh-forwarding-in-docker-18-09-ae8161d066).
+The `--ssh` is based on `ssh` agent forwarding technology(read more in [An Illustrated Guide to SSH Agent Forwarding](http://www.unixwiz.net/techtips/ssh-agent-forwarding.html)), which is perfect for this scenario.
+Two phases to leaverage the `--ssh`:
+- make sure host has already launched `ssh-agent` with valid private key
+  - This part requires to understand the base knowledges of the `ssh` technology.
+Then [ssh-agent - Single Sign-On using SSH](https://www.ssh.com/ssh/agent) introduced the basic usage.
+  - If use Jenkins for automation, [Jenkins SSH Agent Plugin](https://www.jenkins.io/doc/pipeline/steps/ssh-agent/) can help.
+- update `Dockerfile` refer to [Build images with BuildKit - Using SSH to access private data in builds](https://docs.docker.com/develop/develop-images/build_enhancements/#using-ssh-to-access-private-data-in-builds)

 ## References
 - [Get Docker CE for CentOS](https://docs.docker.com/install/linux/docker-ce/centos/)
 - [Docker Command Line Docs](https://docs.docker.com/engine/reference/run/)